Senior Gear Editor

 Pros: Patagonia sustainability with the proven protection of GORE-TEX

-This 23/24 season, Patagonia revealed the Untracked Jacket and Bibs, a supremely well-balanced shell kit made with 3L PFC-free and 100% recycled GORE-TEX fabric with a light flannel backing.
-As far as we can tell no compromises on performance were made with the introduction of recycled materials into the GORE-TEX formula, the jacket material is durable but not stiff, moving exceedingly well with both up and downhill movement.
-It also clocks in on the lighter end of the spectrum, about the same weight as the OR Skytour, above at 620 grams.
+Last season, Patagonia revealed the Untracked Jacket and Bibs, a supremely well-balanced shell kit made with 3L PFC-free and 100% recycled GORE-TEX ePE material with a light flannel backing.
+As far as we can tell no compromises on performance were made with the introduction of recycled and more sustainable materials into the GORE-TEX formula.
+The jacket material is durable but not too stiff, moving exceedingly well with both up and downhill movement.
+It also clocks in on the lighter end of the spectrum, about the same weight as the OR Skytour, above, at 620 grams.

-A fairly full set of features include two exterior handwarmer pockets, a pass pocket, one internal drop-in pocket, and one chest pocket that has a pass-through zipper to access a media pocket on the inside.
-Unfortunately, since the media pocket has its zippered opening on the top of the pocket, the pass-through is really only usable with the media pocket, and doesn’t function to access pockets on other parts of your layers.
-Other than that small nit-pick, the only downside to the jacket is the price – sustainable GORE-TEX don’t come cheap.
-However, factoring in that aspect, this jacket lives up to the price.
+A fairly full set of features includes two exterior handwarmer pockets, a pass pocket, one internal drop-in pocket, and one chest pocket that has a pass-through zipper to access a media pocket on the inside.
+Unfortunately, since the media pocket has its zippered opening on the top of the pocket, the pass-through is really only usable with the media pocket and doesn’t function to access pockets on other parts of your layers.
+Other than that small nit-pick, the only downside to the jacket is the price – sustainable GORE-TEX doesn’t come cheap.
+Factoring in that aspect, this jacket lives up to the price, but it wasn’t a top pick in this highly competitive field of ski jackets with more affordable options like the Trew Gear Cosmic Primo or Flylow Quantum Pro offering similar performance for close to $250 less.

 As with any Patagonia product, it’s an oversight not to mention their dedication to making gear last.
 Plenty of other brands have warranties, some as good as Patagonia’s, but their Ironclad Guarantee is the o.g. “we’ll fix your gear no matter what happens” promise.